Free Demo

 #Complex Shipping Terms:

-Related to shipping functionality we found another requirement.
-In the technology industry, it’s normal to use the shipping accounts of your customers and the customer shipping terms, instead of your own.
+Regarding shipping functionality, we’ve identified an additional requirement.
+In the technology industry, it’s common practice to use the shipping accounts and terms of your customers rather than your own.

-It means companies who sell through distributors often do not use their own company’s shipping accounts.
-Shipping terms and conditions may include specific customer requirements depending on the ship-from or ship-to locations, shipment weight, and the need for re-shippers.
+This means that companies selling through distributors often rely on their customers’ shipping accounts.
+Shipping terms and conditions can vary based on specific customer requirements, such as the ship-from or ship-to locations, shipment weight, and the need for re-shippers.

-The requirements for shipping need to be communicated through the order and the profile of the customer all the way to the shipping dock.
-The shipping dock may be an outsourced fulfilment centre in an inventory hub, or even a key supplier providing logistics services.
-Therefore, the challenging part is how to collect and capture the shipping terms for these often complex extended value chains.
+These shipping requirements must be communicated through the order and the customer’s profile, all the way to the shipping dock.
+The shipping dock could be an outsourced fulfillment center in an inventory hub or a key supplier providing logistics services.
+The challenge lies in collecting and capturing the shipping terms for these often complex extended value chains.

 #Flexible Pricing Models: